On April 9, Edward James Muggeridge (Eadweard Muybridge’s original name) is born in Kingston upon Thames, England.

 Muybridge returns to Yosemite and produces spectacular large format photographs of the valley.

-Muybridge produces his breakthrough photograph of a horse in motion, a blurry image of Stanford’s horse Occident.
-The photograph is noted in the press, but quickly disappears never to be seen again.
+Muybridge produces his first photograph of a horse in motion, a blurry image of Stanford’s horse Occident.
+The photograph is noted in the press, and reproduced as a lithograph by Currier & Ives, but the original quickly disappears never to be seen again.

 Muybridge, on a commission from Leland Stanford, photographs the Central Pacific and Union Pacific Railroads.